-MLB Thursday scores, highlights, updates, news: Indians shell Rich Hill
+Thursday MLB scores, highlights, updates, news: Indians shell Rich Hill

 Dodgers starting pitcher Rich Hill has been noticably worse than last season heading into Thursday.
 He had only seven starts and a respectable 3.77 ERA, but command has been a major issue.
 He had been missing spots, walking too many and giving up the long ball while striking out fewer.
 That trend continued against the Indians.

-In just four innings, Hill coughed up seven earned runs on eight hits, including a home run, with two walks and four strikeouts.
 The outing ran Hill's season totals to a 5.14 ERA and 1.57 WHIP.
 At age 37 and with the ongoing blister issues, there's definitely reason for concern.

 On the Indians' side, they avoid the sweep and are back above .500 at 32-31.
 They now head to Minnesota for a four-game series in which they could take back first place in the AL Central.
 Of course, they could also fall further back if the Twins keep bashing the ball around the yard.
 Big series coming in the Central.